dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 3. Proper session management with `session.add()` before commit

 This ensures all property field updates (price, address, features, etc.) are correctly saved to the database.

+### AI-Powered Listing Parser

+The listing parser (`DB/listing_parser.py`) provides:

+1. **Format Support:**
+   - JSON (with flexible field names)
+   - CSV (auto-detects delimiter)
+   - TXT (uses AI for unstructured text)

+2. **Data Normalization:**
+   - Maps various field name variations to standard schema
+   - Handles nested data structures
+   - Extracts agent information from various formats
+   - Normalizes features from strings, arrays, or comma-separated values
+   - Validates and cleans all data before storage

+3. **AI Integration:**
+   - Uses Google Gemini AI (`models/gemini-2.0-flash`) for parsing unstructured text
+   - Falls back to regex-based parsing if AI is unavailable
+   - Handles malformed JSON with automatic fixes
+   - Extracts multiple properties from single text file

+4. **Error Handling:**
+   - Graceful degradation if AI is unavailable
+   - Clear error messages for parsing failures
+   - Automatic field construction when possible
+   - Default values for missing optional fields

+5. **Data Storage:**
+   - All listings are stored with consistent schema
+   - Text representations generated for embedding
+   - Vector embeddings created for semantic search
+   - Files stored in Supabase storage for reference

+---

+## 📝 Notes

+- The AI parser requires `GEMINI_API_KEY` environment variable to be set
+- If AI is unavailable, the parser falls back to regex-based parsing
+- All uploaded files are stored in Supabase storage for audit purposes
+- Listings are immediately searchable after upload via semantic search
+- The parser handles edge cases like missing fields, wrong data types, and malformed structures